Law 7: The Duration Of The Match

 - 14U 2 x 35’ = 70

 - Roughly midway through each half of play (usually slightly before midway) the referee needs to stop play and allow for substitutions.
-These “substitution breaks” come at the “quarters” (midway through the halves) but as the CR you do NOT stop the clock at these quarters; that is why in AYSO it is referred to as a “Running Clock,” you are just “stopping play,” not stopping the clock.
+These “substitution breaks” come at the “quarters” (midway through the halves) but as the Referee you do NOT stop the clock at these quarters; that is why in AYSO it is referred to as a “Running Clock,” you are just “stopping play,” not stopping the clock.
 (Note: substitutions are also allowed during the half-time interval and if there is an injury.)
+Hurry them along during these substitution breaks, trying to get them done in a minute or so.

 - That means referees need to get to their games early enough to take care of all of their pre-match responsibilities!